 - There is actual or constructive delivery of properties

-If the property donated is immovable, it must be in public document specifying therein the property given.
+If the property donated is immovable, it must be in the public document specifying therein the property given.
 Deed of Donation or in a separate public record could be enough, but it shall not take effect after the completion during the lifetime of the donor.

 What is the Donor’s Tax Rate?